 The morning of 9/11 started out as normal as any other day.
 Our morning show started at 5AM.
 The news was fairly typically.
 No outlandish stories.
 The weather was quiet.
 I remember a powerful hurricane off of the New England coast named Erin but that was heading away from land.
 This monster hurricane would be lost in the events of the day.

-One of our camera operators and I commented that it looked like someone hit the building with a rocket launcher from a nearby rooftop.
+One of our camera operators and I commented that it looked like someone hit the building with a missile from a nearby rooftop.
 Our conversation was purely speculative, half contrived for the sake of conversation and at the time not a bit realistic.
-We went back and forth, as news people do, debating how a rocket launcher blast into the 100th floor of a skyscraper was more a subplot of a movie than a plausible real-life event.
+We went back and forth, as news people do, debating how a missile blast into the 100th floor of a skyscraper could be more of a subplot for a movie than a plausible real-life event.
 How could someone get a weapon through a building undetected we both said almost simultaneously?
 In the span of 15 seconds, we quickly dismissed it.

 Our eyes were affixed to the monitors at 8:45AM.
 I was tense, rigid and more alert.
 So was my co-anchor.
 I sat in the weather chair on the right side of the set, he said to my left.
 The minutes ticked by with no new information on the fire.
 Nothing was said but we knew that something was terribly wrong.
 We all quietly attempted to persuade ourselves that this was an accident.
 Some electrical fire.
 Some gas line rupture.
 Our hapless speculation of just 7 or 8 minutes ago seemed inappropriate.
 No one was speculating out loud.
 Everyone was speculating to themselves.
 The silence was speaking volumes in the tense air of the studio.
 Keep in mind at this time, we had no official word it was a jet airliner that hit The World Trade Towers.